williamcaseylucas/digital-hippo/README.md

 - add /app/api/trpc/[trpc]/route.ts that has a GET and POST handler
 - from client component, we can say const { data } = trpc.anyApiRoute.useQuery(); where anyApiRoute is defined within our index.ts in /trpc
   - this allows for type safety for every query we make
+- get-payload.ts
+- /app/collections has collections of Users (sellers and buyers)
+  - Add this to payload.config.ts to have extra options
+- in auth-router.ts, had to change from "@" path to fix problem.
+Added "../../" instead

+## collections

+- User
+  - Can add // condition: ({req}) => req.user.role === 'admin' to only have admins see the page, or false

 ## Sign up